-Investment strategies for debt service funds shall have as their primary objective the assurance of investment liquidity adequate to cover the debt service obligation on the required payment date in accordance with provisions in the bond documents.
-Securities purchased shall not have a stated final maturity date that exceeds the debt service payment date.
+Investment strategies for debt service funds shall have as their primary objective sufficient investment liquidity to timely meet debt service payment obligations in accordance with provisions in the bond documents.
+Maturities longer than one year are authorized provided legal limits are not exceeded.